jcob-ross/aspnet-core-mvc-auth0/README.md

-### RTM Sample of cookie authentication / authorization of MVC 5 with Auth0
+### RTM Sample of cookie authentication / authorization in MVC 5 with Auth0
 (Samples from Auth0 are still RC)

 ![recorded usage](/auth0-mvc.gif)